codecaiine/rails-backend/README.md

 In this project, a new rails app was generated as an api-only app.
 An API endpoint was created for a randomly generated greeting  and this endpoint was used in the Hello-React-Frontend app.

+## Front-end App

+This is the [link](hhttps://github.com/codecaiine/react-frontend.git) to the Front-end app.

 ## Getting Started